YXIE1010/yan-website/README.md

 # Build your personal website using Github
 Hi, this is Yan.
-This program is used to host my personal website.
+This program is used to host my personal website: https://yxie1010.github.io/yan-website/.
 If you also want to build your personal website and publish it using Github pages, this tutorial may be a good start: https://cplmakerlab.github.io/simple-website-template/

 ## Common tags